Cadasta/cadasta-docs/en/10-translation.md

 ![](/assets/transifex-04-ai.png)

-Here, the blue lines underneath the file names (`allauth`, `javascript`, and `resources`) indicate how much of the file has been translated.
+Here, the blue lines underneath the file names (`allauth`, `javascript`, and `main`) indicate how much of the file has been translated.

 In some cases, like below, you'll see both a light blue and a dark blue line.
 The light blue line indicates how much has been translated, while dark blue indicates how many have been reviewed.